JacobK233811/MQuicker/README.md

 When <a href="#su">setting up for yourself</a>, follow the linked steps for your OS.
 All Windows Users should go through Two-Step Install, regardless of having Python.
 Mac Users should go through the Two-Step Install if they do not have Python and One-Step Install if they do.
 To join our Discord community, <a href="https://discord.gg/f7r8Emws8G">use this link</a>.
 Anyone there will happily help you with installation or discuss manga with you.

 Windows Users who use the Two-Step Powershell Install can run in one click!
-Two-Step Install for Mac is available <a href="#2m">here</a> and has similar functionality.
+Two-Step Install for Mac is available and has similar functionality.
 After using Two-Step or One-Step Install, users can open Terminal and run <em>sh launch.sh</em> to start the program.
 If this does not work, try <em>sh $HOME/launch.sh</em> . <b>Choose Show All to see it work and Primer to customize for yourself on first use.</b>

 <img src="mcheck_ex.png"/>